09

 Trans Union 1-800-888-4213

 Please make a copy and mail them to us.
-Or print them to pdf and email to: janet@robertweed.com.
+Or print them to pdf and email to: [email protected].

 One more thing–these credit reports are evidence.
 (At least if there’s something wrong and we sue, they are evidence.)
 For them to be evidence, we have to get them from the credit bureaus at one of the places they have designated.
-Not from 3 in 1 resellers.
-Not from someone like freecreditreport.com.
-Anything that’s in a three column format won’t be good evidence.

-(Each credit bureau sells all three–and makes money doing it–but those aren’t good evidence.
-What Experian sells you as an Equifax report isn’t evidence of what Equifax is really saying.)
+Each credit bureau sells all three–and makes money doing it–but those aren’t good evidence.
+What Experian sells you as an Equifax report isn’t evidence of what Equifax is really saying.

 Also, please don’t write on them.
 If you have some comments or questions, please email them or send them on another sheet of paper.
 Thanks.